 Public Fishing Area

-Fishing at Marben PFA is allowed only from sunrise to sunset Wednesday-Sunday, and adults must supervise children under 14 years old.
+Fishing at Marben PFA is available from sunrise to sunset seven days a week, and adults must supervise children under 14 years old.
 Anglers should note which lakes are open or closed at either the North or South kiosk.
-Area maps with a list of fish species you can expect to catch in each pond are available at these information boards.
-Please note the daily limits and any special length restrictions.
+Area maps with a list of fish species you can expect to catch in each pond are available at these information boards as well as the Visitor’s Center.
+Please note daily limits and any special length restrictions.

-Fishing rods and reels are the only gear allowed.
+Equipment, Bait and Boats: Fishing rods and reels are the only gear allowed.
 Once prohibited, the use of minnows for bait is now allowed.
 Drinking of alcoholic beverages is not allowed.
 Boats may be used in any Marben PFA pond.
 Gas motors operated at idle speed may be used in Fox and Bennett only.
 In all other ponds, only electric motors or paddles may be used.
 All boats must carry the required safety equipment, including appropriate personal flotation devices.
 Boats with gas or electric motors must be registered.
-To register your boat, contact the WRD Boat Registration Office at 1-800-366-2661 or click here.
+Click here to register your boat, or contact the WRD Boat Registration Office at 1-800-366-2661.

 Navigate to Page:

 Report poaching and wildlife violations.
 You can receive a cash reward if your tip leads to an arrest—even if you wish to remain anonymous.